kesiev/rewtro/manual/getters.md

 The `tilemaps` spawn a row of `A` sprites in the middle of the screen.
 Each `A` sprite is a tall blue rectangle.
 Then the `code` iterates all of them and copies its `x` position into `value0` and then `sum` their `timer`.
 That makes the `value0` a number that has a growing starting value depending on the sprite `x` position and goes up over time.
 The `divide` statement smoothes the `value0` a little.

-The resulting `value0` is `sum` to each sprite `y` moving them vertically, but first `sin` subgetter is applied making `value0` a number oscillating between `-1` and `1`.
+The resulting `value0` is `sum` to each sprite `y` moving them vertically, but first `sin` sub-getter is applied making `value0` a number oscillating between `-1` and `1`.
 Since `value0` starting value is different for each sprite `x` a wavy pattern is displayed.
 Adding the `timer` value every frame will keep increasing `value0' over time animating our sea.

 ### Limit

-While getting a number can ensure that's within a range adding the `limit` subgetter.
+While getting a number can ensure that's within a range adding the `limit` sub-getter.
 It accepts two numbers from `-127` to `128` that are the lowest and highest allowed number.

 ```
 {